 If, for some reason, the CMOS becomes corrupted, the system can be reconfigured with the default values stored in the ROM BIOS.
 To load the default values, power off your system and set JP9 pins 2 and 3 to On.
-Wait for a few seconds and set JP9 back to its default setting, pins 1 and 2 On.
-You may now power on your system.
-Set
+Power on your system.
+After you boot up an operating system, turn your system off again.
+Set JP9 back to its default setting, pins 1 and 2 On.